PDXWIT/pdxwit-stateofthecommunity/README.md

 `git push heroku master`
 Navigate to https://pdxwit-survey-2018-staging.herokuapp.com/
-* Note: The heroku app is called staging but it's the production site.
+* Note: The Geroku app is called staging but it's the production site.
 We were going to host production on Bluehost but decided Heroku was good enough.